 Getting to the city: The train station is located on the basement level that connects to Brussels and other major national and international destinations.
 A bus station is below the Arrivals hall.
 The number 12 bus on weekdays before 8pm, and the number 21 at all other times, takes passengers to the European Quarter of the city .
 There are also buses that serve Brussels Airport to Antwerp.
 An airport bus link also operates between the Brussels railway lines and the airport.
 There are licensed, metered taxis available outside the Arrivals hall.

 Car rental: Major car hire companies are represented at the airport, including Avis, Budget and Hertz; their desks are in the Arrivals hall.

 Airport Taxis: From Brussels International Airport metered taxis are available outside the Arrivals hall.
-The drive to Brussels city centre takes about 30 minutes and costs around €45.
+The drive to Brussels city centre costs around €45.
 Licensed Taxis are recommended and can be recognized by a blue and yellow sign.

 Facilities: Airport facilities include ATMs and bureaux de change, duty-free shops, cafes/restaurants, a beauty shop, religious services, train information and reservation, a travel agency, and luggage lockers.

 Parking: The Fast Zone Parking Lot is immediately across from the terminal building.
 Prices here begin at €5 for thirty minutes.
 The short-term P1 and P2 Lots charge €4 per hour, with prices incresing thereafter.
 The Economy Lot is good for long-term parking (up to a week), costing €20 per day.

 Antwerp International Airport